-Approved by the Joint Board on Library Trustees 1/9/2020

-Purpose of Collection Development Policy
+Approved by the Joint Board on Library Trustees 1/9/2020 Updated and Approved 3/20/2025 Purpose of Collection Development Policy

-The collection development policy is intended to provide guidance, within budgetary and space limitations, for the selection and evaluation of materials that anticipate and meet the needs and interests of both the Hamilton and Wenham community.
+The collection development policy is intended to provide guidance, within budgetary and space limitations, for the selection and evaluation of materials that anticipate and meet the needs and interests of the Hamilton and Wenham community.
 It directly relates the collection to the Library's mission statement, and defines the scope and standards of the various collections.